 The LearnFast programs are based on over 40 years of scientific research by the world’s foremost neuroscience experts.

-There has been an explosion in knowledge over the last few decade about how our brains’ learn and this has been built into all the LearnFast Programs – Fast ForWord Language & Cognitive Enhancement, Fast ForWord Reading Development, Reading Assistant, Cogmed, Kiko's Thinking Time and Nervanix Attention Technology.
+There has been an explosion in knowledge over the last few decade about how our brains’ learn and this has been built into all the LearnFast Programs – Fast ForWord Language & Cognitive Enhancement, Fast ForWord Reading Development, Reading Assistant Plus (RA+), Cogmed, Kiko's Thinking Time and Nervanix Attention Technology.

 The Fast ForWord programs evolved from the work of noted research scientists Drs.
 Michael Merzenich and Bill Jenkins at the University of California, San Francisco, and Drs.
 Paula Tallal and Steven Miller at Rutgers University.